hideya/test-image-processing/SPECIFICATIONS.md

      - Processed image file
      - Custom date (ISO format with time set to noon to avoid timezone issues)
      - Rotation angle
+   - JWT token is added to the Authorization header
    - Submitted to `/api/images/upload` endpoint
    - Upload progress is indicated with loading animation